NaoNaoOnline/apiserver/README.md

 Given the following environment variables, some automation in combination with the Twitter API might be enabled, e.g. creating tweets for accounts associated to events created on NaoNao.
-The `API_KEY` set here is for the twitter apps making the API calls.
-The `ACCESS_TOKEN` set here is for the twitter account on which behalf the API calls are made.
+The `API_KEY` and `ACCESS_TOKEN` set here is for the same twitter account.
+Creating posts is free, meaning there is no need for a paid subscription plan.

 ```
 export GOTWI_ACCESS_TOKEN=$(        cat ~/.credential/apiserver-twitter-acc-key    )